Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 The Role of Insulin in the Body

 Insulin is a very important hormone in your body.
 It is made by your pancreas.
 Insulin allows cells to absorb and use glucose.
-It also assists the glucose in your blood to enter your cells in your muscles, fat, and liver and to be used for energy.
+It also assists the glucose in your blood to enter the cells in your muscles, fat, and liver and to be used for energy.

 Your body gets glucose from the food that you eat.
 In times of need, such as fasting or famine, the liver can also make glucose.